Skint Dad

 Image credit: Iceland

-The summer holidays are brilliant for family time, but a total disaster for the food budget.
+The Christmas season is brilliant for family time, but a total disaster for the food budget.

-Kids at home = cupboards emptied at record speed.
+Kids at home = cupboards emptied at record speed, and that’s on top of the Christmas shop!

 If you’re already side‑eyeing your grocery bill, Iceland might just be your new best mate.